 water.

-This seemingly simple combination of ingredients creates a multifaceted taste: hot, but not aggressive, sweet and sour, slightly garlicky.
-Because of this, it does not overpower the dish but enhances its flavor.
-Well, and then your mouth is on fire, but that’s subjective.
+Such a simple, at first glance, combination of ingredients creates a multifaceted taste: hot, but not aggressive, sweet-sour, slightly garlicky.
+Thanks to this, it does not overpower the dish but rather enhances its flavor.
+Well, and then your mouth is on fire, but that's subjective.

 Usage in Cooking